 The SRE/Hallam Refueling Approach

 There are two major simplifications that can be made to this system drawing on previous liquid metal designs.
-One would eliminate the large rotating plug leaving only one rotating plug and the second, more dramatic simplification would eliminate both rotating plugs and adopt open vessel refueling.
+One would eliminate the intermediate rotating plug leaving only one large rotating plug and the second, more dramatic simplification would eliminate both rotating plugs and adopt open vessel refueling.
 Both schemes would eliminate the IVTM, and with it the need for the transfer volume in the reactor vessel with attendant reactor vessel shortening.
 Both would also eliminate the need for a transfer position outside the core barrel and would eliminate the core component pots.
 These three items (shortened RV, no CCPs, and no IVTM) constitute CRMs 11, 12, and 13.

 At this point, it would be propitious to bring up an important feature described in Appendix 2C under core design.
 An objective in the core design was to achieve ten years between refuelings.
 Since the expected average fuel burnup to achieve ten year refueling intervals is about 15% with peak burnup in the neighborhood of 30%, this objective was the driver for proposing vented fuel leading to first cost reduction item of foreshortened fuel assemblies.
 This ten year refueling interval shall be herewith identified as CRM #10.
 It makes long refueling outages feasible since they occur so seldom, relaxing refueling requirements that had been imposed on CRBRP in the interest of minimizing refueling shutdown time.